-4) Maximum Time Limits
+Maximum Time Limits

 Subject to other restrictions, limitations, and earlier terminations as applicable, in particular circumstances, the City will hold open an employee's position, following an injury that occurred while performing official job duties or conducting City business, for a reasonable time period if holding the position does not result in undue hardship on the City.
 Twelve (12) weeks of this period will be deemed leave under the Family and Medical Leave Act (FMLA), running concurrently with the employee's worker's compensation leave.
 The Director of Human Resources will engage in discussions of any reasonable accommodations that may assist the employee in performing the essential functions of the job.
-At the end of the reasonable period of time, should the employee still be unable for any reason to perform the essential duties of the job, with or without accommodation, the employee is qualified and released from the physician to perform.
+At the end of the reasonable period of time, should the employee still be unable for any reason to perform the essential duties of the job, with or without accommodation, the employee's position may be filled and the employee may be considered for a vacant position for which the employee is qualified and released from the physician to perform.
 If no vacant position is available for which the employee is qualified, if not selected to fill the vacant position, or if the employee declines to accept another position, employment with the City will be terminated.